etamity/dashpad/README.md

     content: >
       <h4 className="alert-heading">Well done!</h4>
         <p>
-          Aww yeah, you successfully read this important alert message.
-This example text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.
+          Aww yeah, we successfully read this important alert message.
+This example text is going to run a bit longer so that we can see how spacing within an alert works with this kind of content.
         </p>
         <hr />
         <p className="mb-0">
-          Whenever you need to, be sure to use margin utilities to keep things nice and tidy.
+          Whenever we need to, be sure to use margin utilities to keep things nice and tidy.
       </p>
 ```